-While the SPLRP area does not include any designated Wilderness, approximately 80,900 acres of proposed wilderness (PW) do occur within the SPLRP project area (Appendix B Figure B.1).
-It is identified by the unit's name "Shivwits Plateau", or Unit 33, according to the BLM-managed GIS data management system used by the Monument and is equivalent to the information used to develop the Monument's GMP/RMP (2008).
-All proposed wilderness within the project area is on NPS-managed lands and subject to NPS Management Policies 2006 (NPS 2006).
+While the SPLRP area does not include any designated Wilderness, approximately 80,900 acres of proposed wilderness (PW) occur within the SPLRP project area (Appendix B Figure B.1).
+It is identified by the unit's name "Shivwits Plateau", or Unit 33, according to the BLM managed GIS data management system used by the Monument and is equivalent to the information used to develop the Monument's GMP/RMP (2008).
+All proposed wilderness within the project area is on NPS managed lands and subject to NPS Management Policies 2006 (NPS 2006) and Director's Order #41, Wilderness Stewardship (2013).

 In the Draft Wilderness Proposal (NPS 1979), primary contemporary human uses that were compatible with a wilderness designation included hunting, grazing, camping, hiking, rockhounding and nature study.
-The area was noted to have several roads that would be maintained or expanded to facilitate recreational and grazing access and would be contiguous with Wilderness units in Grand Canyon National Park.
+The area was noted to have several roads that would be maintained or expanded to facilitate recreational and grazing access and would be contiguous with Proposed Wilderness units in Grand Canyon National Park.
 Aspects of the 1979 document incorporated into the Monument's EIS (2007) and GMP/RMP (2008) include the "diversity of recreational activities in a remote and primitive area", "pinyon-juniper and ponderosa pine forests and a [wide] variety of wildlife, and "spectacular views of the Grand Canyon".

-In addition to the wilderness characteristics incorporated in the descriptions of the PW (solitude or primitive and unconfined recreation, and natural), the wilderness boundaries were drawn to maximize the untrammeled and undeveloped wilderness characteristics of the PW.
+In addition to the qualities of wilderness character incorporated in the descriptions of the PW (solitude or primitive and unconfined recreation, and natural), the wilderness boundaries were drawn to maximize the untrammeled and undeveloped wilderness characteristics of the PW.
 The PW does incorporate grazing infrastructure from previous and current grazing operations and historic structures associated with ranching and homesteading activities.
 This incorporation, and the recreational value of some of these sites, suggests a baseline assumption by visitors that not all of the PW is undeveloped.

-Projects within proposed wilderness must undergo a process referred to as minimum requirement analysis (also known as Minimum Tool Analysis (MTA) or Minimum Requirement Decision Guide (MRDG)).
+Projects within proposed wilderness must undergo a process referred to as minimum requirements analysis (MRA).
 This analysis does not consider effects on anything other than wilderness characteristics.
 As such, the effects of the alternatives on items not considered part of a wilderness characteristic, even if they occur in PW, such as historic structures and grazing apparatus, are not analyzed in this section.
-A discussion of NPS policy, the differing definition of "impact" used in the Wilderness Act, minimum requirement analysis, and the MRDG produced for the various alternatives considered in this EA can be found in Appendix H.
+A discussion of NPS policy, the differing definition of "impact" used in the Wilderness Act, and MRA produced for the various alternatives considered in this EA can be found in Appendix H.